FeLoe/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome to my website!
-I am a PhD student in Political Communication Science at the [Vrije Universiteit Amsterdam](https://research.vu.nl/en/persons/felicia-loecherbach).
-My dissertation is part of the NWO-funded project ["Inside the filter bubble"](http://ccs.amsterdam/projects/jeds-tracking-the-filter-bubble/).
+I am a postdoctoral fellow at the [Center of Social Media and Politics (CSMaP)](https://csmapnyu.org) at the NYU where I am working on projects around social media and politics.
+Prior to this, I have been a PhD student in Political Communication Science at the [Vrije Universiteit Amsterdam](https://research.vu.nl/en/persons/felicia-loecherbach).
+My dissertation was part of the NWO-funded project ["Inside the filter bubble"](http://ccs.amsterdam/projects/jeds-tracking-the-filter-bubble/).
 Before joining the Department at the Vrije Universiteit, I received a research master degree from the [Amsterdam School of Communication Research](https://ascor.uva.nl).
-As of November 2022 I will join the [Center of Social Media and Politics (CSMaP)](https://csmapnyu.org) at the NYU as postdoctoral fellow.

 My research interests include (the diversity of) online news consumption and using computational methods in the social sciences.
 I am motivated by the impact that changes in online environments have on the understanding and usage of news.
 Specifically, I use computational approaches to study when and where users come across different types of news -- collecting digital trace data via innovative approaches such as [data donations](https://github.com/uvacw/osd2f), analyzing different dimensions of diversity of the content and how it affects perceptions and attitudes of users.
 Apart from this, I have been involved in studying the challenges of different modes of news access, for example via news recommender systems and smart assistants.